jonbakerlab/caries-associated-virome/README.md

 ### All ViWrap genomes
 The [all-viwrap-genomes](all-viwrap-genomes) folder contains FASTA files for all 2,485 vMAGs identified in the metagenomes analyzed in this study.

+### NCBI Accession Table
+This file is a table linking the contigs of each complete and high-qualty novel genome to their respective NCBI BioProject, BioSample, and SRR accession numbers.

+### SeqIDs
+This file is a table linking the contigs of each complete and high-qualty novel genome to their respective NCBI GenBank accession number.